KS5 Computer Science

 Students learn how to think about problems in such a way that they can be potentially solved using an algorithm, how to write algorithms and how to program a computer to automate them.
 They learn how to write reliable and efficient code using the industry standards followed by software engineers.
 Although students will have the opportunity to become specifically proficient in the use of particular programming languages, which are prolific in the software development industry, first and foremost students learn to think algorithmically and develop generic programming principles that transcend all languages.

-Computer science, with its emphasis on abstract thinking, problem solving, mathematical reasoning, and software engineering principles, is a good foundation for the higher study of any science or engineering-based course.
-Alternatively, studying computer science could facilitate direct entry into employment.
+With its emphasis on abstract thinking, problem-solving, mathematical reasoning, and software engineering principles, computer science is a good foundation for the higher study of any science or engineering-based course.
+Alternatively, studying computer science could facilitate direct entry into employment, with UTC Leeds students having skills directly relevant to software development and cyber security roles.

 Our A-level course does not require that students have studied computer science at GCSE but that a good grade is achieved in GCSE maths.